Evaluating Counterfactual Policies Using Instruments: Introduction

-We illustrate the usefulness of our results with two applications.
-The first studies bail judges in New York City, who determine whether to release defendants awaiting trial, using data from \textcite{adh22}.
+Two applications illustrate the usefulness of our results.
+The first studies bail judges in New York City, who decide whether to release defendants awaiting trial, using aggregated data from \textcite{adh22}.
 We evaluate two counterfactual policies in this context.
 First, we consider a policy that releases all defendants ($D(Z,1)=1$), allowing us to evaluate what would happen if the universal release policy in Kentucky studied by \textcite{albright22} were applied in this context.
-This policy is also relevant for evaluating the ``disparate impact'' of pretrial release decisions by race, as in \textcite{adh22}, whose disparate impact parameter depends only on the (race-specific) average outcomes under universal release and observable probabilities.
+This policy is also relevant for evaluating the ``disparate impact'' of pretrial release decisions by race, as in \textcite{adh22}, whose disparate impact parameter depends only on the (race-specific) average outcomes under universal release and point-identified summary statistics.
 We obtain informative bounds for the universal release counterfactual, imposing only \ac{IV} validity (i.e., random IV assignment and exclusion).
 Our bounds suggest, for example, that the defendants marginally released by this policy will have higher misconduct rates than those released under the status quo, which is intuitive given the judges' instructions to only detain high-risk defendants.
-Our bounds for the disparate impact parameter are only moderately wider than the range of estimates obtained by different parametric assumptions in \textcite{adh22}, and our confidence interval excludes zero, indicating significant disparate impact by race.
+Our bounds for the disparate impact parameter are only moderately wider than the range of estimates obtained by different parametric assumptions in \textcite{adh22}, and our confidence interval excludes zero, indicating statistically significant disparate impact by race.